suryamodulus/cloudbase/README.md

 ## How it works - (Current scope)

 - Install Cloudbase on your server
-- Go to the Web UI (Pending)
+- Go to the web-ui (Pending)
 - Login
 - Create a project
-- Add Service to project
+- Add service to project
 - Configuration
     - Configure resources (CPU, RAM)
     - Add ENV variables
-    - Custom domains (Pending)
+    - Add custom domains (Pending)
-- See Logs - Pending
+- See Logs (Pending)
 - Update Configuration (Pending)
 - Restart Service
 - Delete Service